Call for Proposals

 *) The Ensemble is open to various small objects, but asks that these be determined in consultation with SPLICE.

-- Lecture presentations could focus on the technical and/or aesthetic features of the submitted work, including performance, creative practices, and/or technology.
+Lecture presentations may focus on the technical and/or aesthetic features of a submitted work, including performance, creative practices, and/or technology.

-- One-hour hands-on workshops will take place in the BGSU College of Musical Arts’s 30-seat Macintosh computer lab.
+One-hour hands-on workshops will take place in the Miami University Department of Music’s 15-seat Macintosh computer lab.
 Sessions should engage participants in active learning activities focused on technology.
-Software available in the lab includes Max, Ableton Live, Logic Pro, Supercollider, and Processing.
+Software available in the lab includes Max, Ableton Live, and Logic Pro.
 Other shareware/freeware software may be installed for workshops provided ample notice is given.
 Limited locations other than the computer lab may be available for workshops.
-Please contact Elainie Lillios directly (lillios at bgsu dot edu) if you wish to submit a proposal that requires software other than that listed, or if you intend to propose a hands-on workshop that would take place in a location other than the computer lab.
+Please contact Per Bloland directly (email@example.com) if you wish to submit a proposal that requires software other than that listed, or if you intend to propose a hands-on workshop that would take place in a location other than the computer lab.

 General Submission Guidelines

-- Submissions must include a list of tech requirements, including what the presenter is asking SPLICE to provide.
-SPLICE Festival will have a 5.1 surround sound system for most concerts.
-The SPLICE Ensemble concert will be stereo.
+Submissions must include a list of tech requirements, including what the presenter is asking SPLICE to provide.
+SPLICE Festival will have a 5.1 surround sound system for all concerts.

 Required with Submission